nexthink-oss/ghup/README.md

 ## Configuration

-If the current working directory is a git repository, the first GitHub remote (if there is one) is used to infer default repository owner (`--owner`) and name (`--repo`), the current branch is used to set the default branch (`--branch`), and resolved git config is used to set a default user for generated `Signed-off-by` message suffix (`--user`).
+If the current working directory is a git repository, the first GitHub remote (if there is one) is used to infer default repository owner (`--owner`) and name (`--repo`), the current branch is used to set the default branch (`--branch`), and resolved git config is used to set a default author for generated `Signed-off-by` message suffix (`--author`) to help distinguish between different systems sharing common GitHub App credentials.

 If run outside a GitHub repository, then the `--owner` and `--repo` flags are required, with `--branch` defaulting to `main`.